The Potions Master:

 We were initially also led to believe that he never got the book back, for if he had, he would have kept it in his own collection, rather than a cupboard in the classroom.
 At the very least he’d have kept it in his desk.
 And he’d not have left it behind.

-Upon reflection, both of these deductions are probably wrong.
+Upon reflection, both of these deductions are almost certainly wrong.

 And, fanfiction notwithstanding, there is nothing in canon to suggest that the students have access to the Potions labs for special projects or personal research outside their actual class time.
 To this point any special projects we have ever heard about have been conducted in the common rooms and the Library.
 (And, secretly in Myrtle’s loo.)